 Can VidNotes handle depositions with technical or medical terminology?

-AI transcription is not replacing certified court reporters.
-But it is giving legal teams a powerful tool for faster preliminary review, efficient case preparation, and smarter use of attorney and paralegal time.
-Try VidNotes on your next deposition recording and see how much time you can reclaim for the work that matters.
+AI transcription isn't replacing certified court reporters.
+It's giving legal teams a tool for faster preliminary review, efficient case preparation, and smarter use of attorney and paralegal time.
+Try VidNotes on your next deposition recording and see how much time you can claw back for the work that matters.